 | Multilingual support | Pass | Pass |

-Windsor Brokers offers tighter spreads starting from 0 pips, compared to Admirals's spreads from 0.5 pips.
-Tighter spreads lower the cost per trade, particularly valuable for high-frequency and scalping strategies.
+Windsor Brokers starts from 0 pips, tighter than Admirals's 0.5 pips.
+Tighter spreads lower the cost per trade, which matters most for high-frequency and scalping strategies.

 Both Admirals and Windsor Brokers require a minimum deposit of $100 to open a live trading account.

 Admirals holds top-tier regulation (FCA, ASIC, CySEC), providing stronger investor protections.
 Windsor Brokers may be regulated but does not hold top-tier status in our data.
-Always verify regulatory status with the broker directly before depositing funds.
+Verify regulatory status on each regulator's public register before depositing funds.

 Admirals charges $6 per lot, lower than Windsor Brokers's $8 per lot.
 Lower commissions benefit active traders who execute many trades per day.